jbclements/Granite-Mon-Website/index.markdown

 ![2012 Swimmers](images/2012/granite-mon-1-swimmers-2012.jpg)

+From left, the swimmers:
+- Charlotte Clews,
+- Jerome aw heck I don't know his last name,
+- Justin Pollard,
+- John Clements,
+- Mary Clews,
+- first-time-swimmer Pat Starkey, and
+- Moira Mahon

+The water was extremely warm: Global Warming will kill millions of people, but it made Sunday morning easier.
+I think it was at or above 70 degrees.
+High tide wasn't until 2:00 PM, so we started quite late.
+We met at the KYC at 9:30, and I don't think we started swimming until about 11:00.
+We all arrived at about the same time; I got in at 1:28, and I think we were all in before 1:38.

 There may have been a ride to Cadillac and a hike up it, but I'll have to wait until I hear more to write about that.